HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 - We can only recognize ecommerce sites when Wappalyzer detects an ecommerce platform or a strong ecommerce signal.
 - Detecting a payment processor alone (e.g., PayPal) is not sufficient to classify a site as ecommerce, because many non‑store sites also take payments.
 - If the store is hosted in a subdirectory (and we only analyze the homepage), it may be missed.
-- Headless implementations reduce platform detectability because the traditional "fingerprints" in HTML/JS often disappear.
+- Headless implementations reduce platform detectability because the traditional fingerprints in HTML/JS often disappear.

 ### Accuracy of metrics and commentary